-These are important documents, particularly if you are undergoing regular medical treatment.
+Explanations of benefits, or EOBs, are important documents, particularly if you are undergoing regular medical treatment.
 But how long do you need to keep them?
 As with most documents, that depends on a lot of factors.

-What Is the Explanation of Benefits For?
+What Is the Explanation of Benefits (EOBs) For?

 Why exactly do you get EOBs?
 They’re not bills — which is why, believe it or not, many people just throw them away.

 Medical EOBs are beneficial for a number of reasons, but how long should you keep them on file?
 As with any other personal documents, the length of retention time is dependent on a number of variables.
-Regardless of how long you choose to retain them, make sure they are stored and then disposed of securely to prevent your sensitive data from falling in to the wrong hands.
+Regardless of how long you choose to retain them, make sure they are stored and then destroyed securely to prevent your sensitive data from falling into the wrong hands.

 The EOB details exactly what medical procedures or treatments you or someone on your health insurance underwent on specific dates.
 They list the codes for each treatment or item as well as a short description of what the service entailed.
 The EOB breaks down:

-- Services/treatments provided to the patient
+- Health care services/treatments provided to the patient

-- What the doctor, hospital, or other provider charged for the service(s)
+- What the doctor, hospital or other provider charged for the service(s)

-- The charges that are covered and the charges that are NOT covered by your insurance
+- The charges that are covered and the charges that are not covered by your insurance

 - What your insurance company paid the provider